Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Methodology

 \section{Methodology}

 Panoptic NeRF provides a novel method for label transfer from 3D to 2D. \figref{fig:pipeline} gives an overview of our method.
-We first map a 3D point $\bx_i$ to a density $\sigma_i$ and a color value $\bc_i$, as well as two semantic categorical distributions $\hat{\bs}_i$ and $\bs_i$ based on our dual semantic fields (\secref{sec:dual_semantic}).
-Correspondingly, for each camera ray, two semantic labels $\hat{\bS}$ and $\bS$ in the 2D image space via volume rendering $\pi$ is obtained.
+We first map a 3D point $\bx$ to a density $\sigma$ and a color value $\bc$ using a radiance field, as well as two semantic categorical distributions $\hat{\bs}$ and $\bs$ based on our dual semantic fields (\secref{sec:dual_semantic}).
+Correspondingly, for each camera ray, two semantic categorical distributions $\hat{\bS}$ and $\bS$ in 2D image space via volume rendering $\pi$ are obtained.
 Based on semantic losses in both 3D and 2D space (\secref{sec:loss}), the fixed semantic field $s_{\beta}$ serves to improve geometry, while the learned semantic field $s_{\phi}$ results in improved semantics.
 With the 3D bounding primitives, we further define a fixed instance field $t_\beta$ that allows for rendering panoptic label $\bT$ when combined with the learned semantic field (\secref{sec:panoptic_rendering}).